alxfed/alxfed.github.io/index.md

 __A typical project:__
 - Definition of the problem and tools;
-- Data cleaning and organizing in a usable 'library';
+- Data cleaning and organizing in a usable 'library' (I don't use marketing terms like 'lakes' etc.etc.);
 - Modelling and the 'Design of Experiment' or choice of a Machine Learning tool(s);
 - Work;
 - Presentation of Results and deliverables.